-A landfill is a special facility designed for solid waste disposal into the ground.
-A well-engineered landfill is designed to ensure safety, avoid adverse effects on public health, and prevent leachate leakage into the soil or groundwater.
+A landfill is a facility designed for solid waste disposal into the ground.
+A well-engineered landfill is safe, minimizes adverse effects to public health, and prevents leachate leakage into the soil or groundwater.
 Landfills may be categorized according to their design: open dumps, basic landfills, sanitary landfills, and bioreactor landfills.
 In addition, they can be classified based on the type of waste they accommodate, such as municipal, industrial, and hazardous wastes.

 Open dumps are the simplest form of landfilling and the oldest form of solid waste disposal.
 At these sites, waste is usually not inspected or classified by the landfill operators; they take pretty much anything.
 In addition, no specific criteria are followed for site selection, and few measures are taken to ensure damage to the environment.

 Basic landfills are the most common type of landfills in developing countries.
 Many landfills, even the basic ones, follow a pattern where operators compact the waste within days of dumping, and cover new waste with dirt or mulch.
 Sometimes, these facilities feature a collection or flaring system to remove the gas produced by waste decomposition.